matthewdean/site-purifier/README.md

 # site-purifier
-Remove unecessary features from websites you use
+Strip unecessary features from sites you use

 ## Filter Lists